 The autonomic outflow system is organized more diffusely than the somatic motor system.
 In the somatic motor system, lower motor neurons project directly from the spinal cord or brain, without an interposed synapse, to innervate a relatively small group of target cells (somatic muscle cells).
 This permits individual muscles to be activated separately so that motor action is finely tuned.
 In contrast, a more slowly conducting two-neuron chain characterizes the autonomic outflow.
 The cell body of the primary neuron (the presynaptic, or preganglionic, neuron) within the central nervous system is located in the intermediolateral gray column of the spinal cord or in the brain stem nuclei.
 It sends its axon, which is usually a small-diameter, myelinated B fiber (see Chapter 3), out to synapse with the secondary neuron (the postsynaptic, or postganglionic, neuron) located in one of the autonomic ganglia.
 From there, the postganglionic axon passes to its terminal distribution in a target organ.
 Most postganglionic autonomic axons are unmyelinated C fibers.

-The autonomic outflow system projects widely to most target tissues and is not as highly focused as ...
+The autonomic outflow system projects widely to most target tissues and is not as highly focused as the ...